‘Little Women: LA’ Star Christy McGinity Gibel Headed For Split [Rumor]

 The rumors are really heating up, and it sounds like Christy McGinity Gibel of Little Women: LA is headed towards a split.
-Fans know that Christy has been through her fair share of drama on the show with the girls, but now it sounds like Christy’s marriage is what is having problems.
+Fans know that Christy has been through her fair share of drama on the show with the girls, but now it sounds like Christy’s marriage is the problem.
 In Touch Weekly shared the rumors about what is going on and what a source revealed about Christy McGinity Gibel’s marriage.

 'Little Women: LA' Star Christy McGinity Gibel and Todd Gibel Headed for a Split REPORT https://t.co/25Naw1MIlT pic.twitter.com/BSTTlBK1PC